1005 N. Marion St.

 The DHSMV established the Medical Review Program to conduct medical reviews on drivers who may be unsafe to drive due to a mental or physical condition, including:

-The Medical Review Program reviews approximately 12,000 new cases each year, including approximately 100,000 active medical cases.
+The Medical Review Program reviews approximately 12,000 new cases annually, including over 100,000 active cases.

-The medical review section uses Expert, an electronic case management system, to track interaction with citizens who are under medical review and maintains medical reports and other documentation in paper files (charts).
+The medical review section uses Expert, an electronic case management system, to track interaction with citizens under medical review and maintain medical reports and other documentation in paper files (charts).

 Information from a professional source, such as a law enforcement officer or a physician, is accepted without investigation.

-Once a report is determined credible, the Department requests that the licensed driver submits a physician-completed medical report regarding their physical or mental condition to the Medical Review Section within 45 days.
+Once a report is deemed credible, the Department requests that the licensed driver submit a physician-completed medical report regarding their physical or mental condition to the Medical Review Section within 45 days.

 Medical reports received by the Department are assigned to a medical specialist based on the driver’s last name.

-Medical specialists consider all information at their disposal, make an appropriate recommendation, and forward the report and recommendation to the Board for review.
+Medical specialists consider all information, make an appropriate recommendation, and forward the report and recommendation to the Board for review.

 The Department is supposed to notify the driver of the intended action immediately.

-Section 322.221(3), F.S., states upon the conclusion of an examination to determine competence and driving ability, the Department shall take action as may be appropriate and may suspend or revoke the license of such person.
+Section 322.221(3), F.S., states upon the conclusion of an examination to determine competence and driving ability, the Department shall take action as may be appropriate and may suspend or revoke such person’s license.

 The Drivers Operations Manual requires the Medical Review Section to revoke the driving privilege when the driver’s medical condition makes it unsafe for them to drive.